 3.3.
-Maneuver Planning
+Maneuver planning

-An example system-wide reward function for manuever planning is proposed in Equation 1.
-In the case study example, it is evaluated for a set of potential collision avoidance maneuvers on a per-HIE basis, but this function could also be cumulatively added over time-steps to support alternative planning algorithm designs.
+An example system-wide reward function for maneuver planning is proposed in Equation (1).
+In the presented case study, Equation (1) is evaluated for a set of potential collision avoidance maneuvers on a per-HIE basis, but this function could also be cumulatively added over timesteps to support alternative planning algorithm designs.
 It maximizes mitigation benefit minus cost across all controllable spacecraft, so that the space ecosystem is safer and more efficient as a whole.
 The process of implementing it across disjoint entities is the credit of the STM architecture and its software prototype, per the process in Section 2.3.